 - Stage 1: Migrate your content to a project on your destination site that only administrators have access to.
 This migration allows you to use the Refresh the Extract After Migration option along with the Set Connection Info transformation to update the data connection, because no unauthorized users will have an opportunity to see the old data, even if the extract refresh fails.

 - Stage 2: After stage 1 is complete and you confirm there is a successful extract refresh, run a second migration plan to migrate the content from the stage 1 destination to the final destination where it is visible to end-users.

 Tableau site user with an Explorer role or higher.
-To migrate content, you must have View and Download Workbook/Save a Copy permissions on the source site, and Publishing rights for the destination site.
+To migrate content, you must have View and Download/Save a Copy capabilities for workbooks on the source site and View and Publish capabilities for target projects on the destination site.
 For more information, see Permissions.